-If you cook with a lot of fresh herbs at home, having your own herb garden goes a long way.
-Not only will you have an array of herbs ready to be picked fresh right in your own home but you’re also sure that what you grow is not treated with harmful pesticides.
+If you cook with a lot of fresh, perennial herbs at home, having your own herb garden goes a long way.
+Not only will you have an array of growing herbs ready to be picked fresh right in your own home, but you’re also sure that what you grow is not treated with harmful pesticides.

-One question people ask me is how to grow herbs indoors.
-A lot of people have small or no yard and want to grow herbs indoors to use in cooking.
-Which means it’s also important to know which herbs you can grow indoors.
+One question people ask me all the time is how to grow herbs indoors.
+A lot of people have small or no yard and want to grow herbs indoors to use in health and culinary uses, which means it’s also essential to know the best way to grow and which herbs are easy herbs you can grow indoors.

 Wondering where to start?
 Then this is for you!
 Today, we’ll be talking about houseplant herbs you can grow all year.
 Let’s get started!